Inspiring connections to people, places, rivers and wildlife

 ~ When others see a place, I listen for its stories.

-~ When others see plants and trees, I watch life in motion.
+~ When others see trees and rivers, I watch life in motion and places for creatures big and small to thrive.

 ~ I invite others to be curious and ask questions as the doorway to a better understanding of ourselves and our relationship to the outdoor world.

-I work with land trusts, conservancies, parks and open spaces, historic sites and museums, organized groups, schools and the public to inspire active participation in the world outside and build meaningful story connections and interpretive programs one voice at a time.
-Stories that highlight people, places and wildlife, so all things can thrive.
+I work with land trusts, conservancies, parks and open spaces, watershed groups, historic sites and museums, organized groups, schools and the public to inspire active participation in the world outside and build meaningful story connections and interpretive programs one voice at a time.
+Stories that highlight people, places, rivers and wildlife, so all things can thrive.